2021 – present: Founder and Team Leader, Biomed. Sci. Research & Training Centre, Yobe St Uni., Nigeria.

 2013: 2nd IBRO School on Insect Neuroscience and Drosophila Neurogenetics, KIU, Ishaka, Uganda

 2019: Associate Fellow of The UK Higher Education Academy

 Awards and Achievements

-2020: Endorsed as a Global Talent by the Royal Society
+2020: UK Global Talent Immigration Status Award following endorsement by the Royal Society

 2020: European Journal of Neuroscience Top Downloaded Paper 2018–2019

 2019: Sussex Life Sciences Kroto Public Engagement Award (direct link)

 2018: New England Biolabs (USA) Passion in Science Awards: Humanitarian Duty (direct link)

 2018: Future Awards Africa Young Person of the Year Nomination (direct link)

 2018: Johnson and Johnson Innovation (USA) Champions of Science (direct link)